 - 1 lb unsalted, unroasted almonds see post for my recommendations

-- 2 tbsp fresh thyme leaves or 2 teaspoons dried thyme
+- 2 tablespoon fresh thyme leaves or 2 teaspoons dried thyme

-- 1 tsp Himalayan pink salt or other slightly coarse grain salt
+- 1 teaspoon Himalayan pink salt or other slightly coarse grain salt

 - Preheat oven to 350 degrees and line a 9x13 inch rimmed baking sheet with parchment paper or a Silpat.